vtexdocs/help-center-content/docs/announcements/en/new-beta-collections-module-easily-create-and-manage-product-collections.md

 author: 2o8pvz6z9hvxvhSoKAiZzg
 slug: new-beta-collections-module-easily-create-and-manage-product-collections
 legacySlug: new-beta-collections-module-easily-create-and-manage-product-collections
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: With the new Beta Collections module you can create collections more easily.
+announcementSynopsisEN: 'With the new Beta Collections module you can create collections more easily.'
 ---

 We developed the [new Beta Collections module](https://help.vtex.com/en/tutorial/creating-collections-beta--yJBHqNMViOAnnnq4fyOye) as a renewed alternative to the configurations made through CMS.
 Now we have a module dedicated to Collections with new features and available in beta version.
 This module allows you to: